CoolCat467/StatusBot/README.md

 being writen to.

 ## Commands
-As of v0.0.2, these are the following commands:
+As of v0.0.4, these are the following commands:
 `help` - Display all valid commands.
 `setoption <name> <value>` - Set option <name> to <value> for the guild you are currently talking to StatusBot in.
-Current settable options as of v0.0.2:
+Current settable options as of v0.0.4:
    `address` - Address of the java editon minecraft server StatusBot should monitor `channel` - Name of the discord channel StatusBot should post player leave-join messages in.
+  If your id is the same as OWNER_ID or your id is in `setoptionusers`, more options are available.
+  All of the following options take 'clear' or a user id to add to list as an argument.
+   `setoptionusers` - List of user IDs able to modify more advanced settings.
+   `updateusers` - List of user IDs able to run the update command.
+   `stopusers` - List of user IDs able to stop the bot.
 `getoption <name>` - Tell you the value of option <name>.
 `getmyid` - Tell the user who sent the message what their unique discord id is.
 `stop` - Stop the bot.
 If `looprun.sh` was used, this has the effect of restarting the bot.